 two integer expressions separated by a colon, viz

 Three integer expressions separated by colons, viz

 low, low+step, low+2*step, ... high

-duplicates the entire list to this point, and # is added to the duplicate elements.
-The list up to the current point doubles in size. dup can appear anywhere in the list.
+duplicates the entire list to this point, adding # to each of the duplicate elements.
+The list up to the current point doubles in size.

 Note: slatsm/mkilst.f contains the source code for generating integer lists.